 Remove lid or foil and sprinkle the top with grated cheddar cheese.

 Stir together bread crumbs with the melted butter and sprinkle on top of the cheese.
-(If not using the bread crumbs, omit the butter.)

 Return to oven and bake uncovered until the potatoes are done and the cheese is melted and crumbs are lightly browned

 Substitute 3 tablespoons of the liver pan drippings for the butter in the Scalloped Potatoes Recipe, above.